1070 North Monroe Street, Suite B

 - Grief crisis intervention and training programs for schools

-Mercy Memorial Hospice of Monroe is always looking for compasionate volunteers to help them assist patients who are terminally ill.
+Monroe Hospice is always looking for compasionate volunteers to help them assist patients who are terminally ill.
 If you are interested in helping, please check out our list of volunteer requirements.

 Patients benefit more from hospice care if they are referred when their life expectancy is approximately six months.
 While patients must have a doctor certify that they are terminally ill, the patient, relatives or friends may initiate the process by contacting the office at (734) 240-8940 or (800) 636-3610.